whitneyburton/portfolios/students/1605/ryan-flach/m1_template.md

 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/sorting_suite.markdown)

 **Description:**<br>
 Sorting Suite explored three main computer science sorting algorithms: bubble sort, insertion sort, and merge sort.
-This version of the project includes a benchmarking extension and both inplace and swapping methods for insertion sort.
+This version of the project includes a benchmarking extension (use of a module) and both inplace and swapping methods for insertion sort.

 **Evaluation Comments:**<br>
+* 47 tests, all passing, RAKEFILE!
+* Benchmarks implemented, and implemented well.
+* some opportunties to refactor for clarity
-*
+* Did modules and benchmarking

 **Evaluation Scores:**<br>
 _Functional Expectations_<br>
+**4**: All three sort classes work as expected with 2 or more extensions.<br><br>
 _Testing_<br>
+**4**: Tests are clearly written with names that accurately describe the behavior.
+Edge cases such as empty arrays, reversed arrays, etc are also tested.<br><br>
 _Ruby Style_<br>
+**4**: Any given chunk of code can be understood at a single level of abstraction<br><br>
 _Organization_<br>
+**4**: Version control maintains the codebase

 ## Team